 The best flute for you is the one that makes you feel like a rock star when you hold it.
-But after having spent more than a year with several of our top choices, I’ve discovered several other details that really make a glass stand out.
+But there are other details that really make a glass stand out.

 It should also do what it’s intended to do, which is preserve bubbles.
 This is accomplished most effectively by glasses that have effervescence points or vanishing point bowls.
 An effervescence point is a tiny etching, often invisible to the naked eye, inside the glass.
 It gives the Champagne bubbles a dedicated place to latch onto and release from in a slow, steady stream.
-A vanishing point bowl is a glass that tapers to a very fine point at the bottom, and they can also create this effect.
-But they’re a pain to maintain, gathering gunk in a tiny space you really have to work to clean out.
-I dismissed them from consideration.
+A vanishing point bowl is a glass that tapers to a very fine point at the bottom, and one of these can also create this effect.
+But this kind of glass is a pain to maintain, gathering gunk in a tiny space you really have to work to clean out.
+I dismissed it from consideration.

 They should also be made of the thinnest glass you can find.
-We spoke to Philippe Gouze, who is is the general manager of Blue Hill at Stone Barns, James Beard Award-winning chef Dan Barber’s world-renowned farm-to-table restaurant outside New York City.
+We spoke to Philippe Gouze, who is the director of operations of Blue Hill at Stone Barns, the world-renowned farm-to-table restaurant outside New York City owned by James Beard Award-winning chef Dan Barber.
 They work with glassware designer Deborah Ehrlich to create custom glass pieces for their tabletops.
-Philippe told us, “The thinner the glass the better the experience is, especially with Champagne because it’s such an effervescent drink, so precious, so beautiful… What I absolutely recommend for the home collection, if you’re gonna buy something, buy the thinnest crystal you can find.”
+Gouze told us, “The thinner the glass the better the experience is, especially with Champagne because it’s such an effervescent drink, so precious, so beautiful.
+What I absolutely recommend for the home collection, if you’re gonna buy something, buy the thinnest crystal you can find.”
 So we paid attention to the thickness of the glass.

 If you spend less than about $25 per glass, the quality plummets dramatically.
 Often the product is made of pure glass (instead of some sort of fortified glass or crystal) and it shows.
 The flute is heavier, not as thin, and often clunkier.
-In a worst-case scenario, they can be a bit misshapen and the stems can be crooked.
-Though they seem small, once you notice these imperfections, you can’t unsee them!
+In a worst-case scenario, it can be a bit misshapen and the stem can be crooked.
+Though these imperfections may seem small, once you notice them, you can’t unsee them!
 And you’ll be left wishing you went with a higher-quality product.

 There’s very little existing editorial on what makes one flute better than another.
-This New York Times piece touches on a few that were tested by a panel of sommeliers, but it’s hardly definitive and not very current.
-Their preferred collections (that don’t cost $85+ each) include Riedel Ouverture, Riedel Vinum, Schott Zwiesel, and Pottery Barn.
+This New York Times piece touches on a few that were tested by a panel of sommeliers, but it’s hardly definitive and not very current (The New York Times is now the parent company of The Sweethome).
+The preferred collections in the article (that don’t cost $85-plus each) include Riedel Ouverture, Riedel Vinum, Schott Zwiesel, and Pottery Barn.

-In this Chowhound thread people really get into talking about what they love about their glasses.
+In this Chowhound thread people get very specific about what they love about their glasses.
 In general, they want clear glass, good craftsmanship (no bulges, no bubbles, no crookedness), and a stem (to keep your hand off the bowl).

 The Riedel Vinum Cuvee Prestige outsparkles the competition in two ways—fine, thin leaded crystal gives the glass extra radiance, while the Cuvee Prestige’s design preserves carbonation better than any other glass we tested.
 Considering the quality craftsmanship and materials, this flute is a bargain at $25 per glass.

 The Cuvee Prestige has the ideal tulip shape, meaning it has a slightly fatter middle section and curves inward slightly at the top.
 Tulip-shaped bowls, as well as round bowls, were the two silhouettes that distinctly kept bubbles marching along in slow, steady streams in our tests.
-Both bloggers and pros have also reported that tulip-shaped glasses can capture some of the aromas of finer Champagnes without forsaking the specialness of the flute shape entirely.
 The shape can also hold liquid without getting top-heavy.

 The Cuvee Prestige also has one nucleation etching on the inside of the glass to help direct fizz.
 Bubbles are formed in Champagne when the carbon dissolved in the beverage latches onto a particle, forms a pocket, and then floats upward.
-Some Champagne glasses are laser engraved with “nucleation sites” or “effervescence points,” which are tiny etchings that allow bubbles to form and release upward in a continuous stream.
+Some Champagne glasses are laser engraved with nucleation sites or effervescence points, which are tiny etchings that allow bubbles to form and release upward in a continuous stream.
 By giving the gas just a single, targeted place to escape, carbonation stays trapped in the drink longer.
-Just picture how long it would take an entire subway car full of people to unload if there were only one exit, as opposed to several.
+Just imagine how long it would take an entire subway car full of people to unload if there were only one exit, as opposed to several.

 With Riedel’s leaded crystal, the lip is very thin, the bowl is evenly blown, and the transition to the stem is flawless.
-The Cuvee Prestige holds about 8 oz., which is perfect, because that means a big 5 oz. pour of Champagne won’t reach to the brim, keeping the center of gravity in the glass low and less prone to toppling.
-Height-wise, it’s just shy of 9 inches tall.
-While taller flutes can be nice, I’ve noticed major problems with top-heaviness as soon as the glass goes above that 9-inch mark.
+The Cuvee Prestige holds about 8 ounces, which is perfect, because that means a big 5-ounce pour of Champagne won’t reach to the brim, keeping the center of gravity in the glass low and less prone to toppling.
+It is just shy of 9 inches tall, and while flutes taller than this can be nice, I’ve noticed major problems with top-heaviness as soon as the glass goes above that mark.
 Longer stems can look precarious when they support heavy bowls.

 The Cuvee Prestige does what it’s supposed to do with very little compromise.
 If polished wrong or mishandled, of course it could break.
 And it’s not the tallest or lightest glass out there—two good qualities I fussed over with some of our former picks, because being lightweight is a great benefit for something you often stand around and hold for a long period of time.
-But when it came down to choosing between an extra ounce of weight, or a glass that you could actually find and use, the Cuvee Prestige became the obvious choice.
+But when it came down to choosing between an extra ounce of weight, or a glass that could actually be found and used, the Cuvee Prestige became the obvious choice.

 I spoke at length with David Speer, owner of Ambonnay Champagne bar in Portland.
 He was also voted one of the 10 best sommeliers in the country by Food & Wine in 2013.
 When it comes to Champagne, this guy knows his stuff.

-I also interviewed Belinda Chang, James Beard Award-winning sommelier and full-time Champagne educator for Moët-Hennessey.
-She said Riedel’s “Grand Cru Burgundy glass is, I think, one of the most beautiful glasses that’s made in the world… we use a similar shape to pour Dom Perignon Vintage Rosé Champagnes into.”
+I also interviewed Belinda Chang, James Beard Award-winning sommelier and former Champagne educator for Moët-Hennessey.
+She said Riedel’s “Grand Cru Burgundy glass is, I think, one of the most beautiful glasses that’s made in the world. … We use a similar shape to pour Dom Perignon Vintage Rosé Champagnes into.”

 So Dom Perignon, Chandon, Veuve Cliquot, and two of the most accomplished wine and spirits professionals in the country advise drinking Champagne out of a Burgundy glass.